MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Attribute's number of levels of detail.

 ### `--dist2=INT-VALUE|INT-VALUE-LIST`
-Attribute's list of squared distances, or initial value for automatic derivation.
+A list of squared distances used to generate successive levels of detail.
 If an empty-list is used, an initial value is automatically determined.
+If a single value is provided, subsequent values are derived automatically.

+### `--lodSubsamplingPeriod=INT-VALUE|INT-VALUE-LIST`
+A list of sampling periods used to generate successive levels of detail.

 ### `--lod_neigh_bias=INT-VALUE-LIST`
 A set of three bias factors corresponding to the first, second and third